beta-europe/slovakia.beta-europe.org/_pages/home.md

     btn_class: "btn--primary"
 intro_02:
   - title: Our Mission
-    image_path: /assets/images/AG tutti.jpg
+    image_path: /assets/images/ourmission.jpeg
     alt: "Group Photo BETA Slovakia"
     excerpt:
     |
-      Our mission is to contribute to the development of a European consciousness among the youth and to spread knowledge and awareness about how the European Union works and what does it mean to be a European citizen.
+Our mission is to promote European consciousness and identity based on plurality, tolerance and cooperation in Slovakia and beyond.
+We aim to further strengthen European civil society by developing critical thinking in young people through intercultural dialogue and informal education.
     url: "/about/"
     btn_label: "About Us"
     btn_class: "btn--primary"
-intro_03:
-  - title: Our Work
-    image_path: /assets/images/all-veumeu.jpg
-    alt: "VeUMEU Group photo"
-    excerpt:

     |
       In order to achieve its goals, BETA Slovakia organises different MEUs in Slovakia.
     _url: "/calendar/"